stachyra/neural_network_demos/README.md

 # Conclusions

-The demo script, [pytorch_FashionMNIST.py](pytorch_FashionMNIST.py) demonstrates a simple basic pytorch image classification workflow, including baseline results from traditional non-neural network machine learning approaches as well.
-For the simple pytorch model that we've built here, with just a single hidden layer, final accuracy on the holdout test data set saturates at around 88%, which delivers approximately equivalent performance as a Random Forest classifer in scikit-learn.
-Other, more complicated neural network model architectures (e.g., such as deep learning networks containing multiple hidden layers) could offer further performance gains, however for purposes of developing a simple demo, those more complicated architectures weren't tested here.
+The demo script, [pytorch_FashionMNIST.py](pytorch_FashionMNIST.py) implements a basic pytorch image classification workflow, and also includes a baseline analysis to compare against traditional non-neural network machine learning approaches as well.
+For the simple pytorch model that we've built in this example, with just a single hidden layer, final accuracy on the holdout test data set saturates at around 88%, with performance approximately equivalent to a Random Forest classifer in scikit-learn.
+Other, more complicated neural network model architectures (e.g., such as deep learning networks containing multiple hidden layers) could offer further performance gains, however for purposes of developing a simple demo, those more complicated architectures weren't explored here.